 The rest of this paper is organized as follows.
 The related works are discussed in Section \ref{Related works}.
-System description and problem formulation are stated in Sections \ref{SystemModel} and \ref{Problemformuation}.
+System mode and problem formulation are stated, respectively, in Section \ref{SystemModel} and Section \ref{Problemformuation}.
 Sections \ref{solution} presents the proposed solution.
-Finally, simulation level evaluation and conclusion remarks are expressed in Sections \ref{simulation} and \ref{conclusion}, respectively. \\\textbf{Symbol Notations:} Vector and matrix variables are indicated by bold lower-case and upper-case letters, respectively. $|.|$ indicates the absolute value, $ \Bbb{N}_{+} $ indicates the positive integer values. $ \Bbb{E}\{.\} $ denotes the statistical expectation. $\oplus $ denotes the logical XOR function.
+Finally, simulation level evaluation and conclusion remarks are expressed in Sections \ref{simulation} and \ref{conclusion}, respectively.